Current Offerings -- Greek Coins (Page 1 of 3)

 Condition:

-Very Fine, lightly toned
+Very Fine, lightly toned, surfaces slightly porous

 (Double click for enlarged photo)

-#9701: SILVER Tetradrachm-325 BC, Macedonian Empire - Alexander the Great in LION SKIN !!
+#11419: SILVER Tetradrachm - 310 BC, Macedonian Empire - Alexander the Great in LION SKIN !!

 Obv: Alexander the Great as Herakles (Hercules).
 He is wearing a Lion Skin.
 The Lion Skin is from the Nemeaen Lion killed by Hercules with his bare hands.